HenryLoenwind/enderio-wiki/Item-Conduit.md

 ### Self Feed (*6*)

-If Self Feed is enabled, the conduits will be able to insert items into the container from which they extracted them.
+Normally, Ender Fluid Conduits will not try to put fluids directly back into the block or machine they extracted them from.
+Switching on "Self Feed" will enable them to do so.

 ### Redstone Mode (*7*)